TJ-zhanglab/zhangminglab-site/README.md

-# Zhang Lab — pilot static site
+# Zhang Lab — webpage site

 Brain Disorders & Genomics, Tongji University School of Medicine.
 Plain HTML, CSS and JavaScript.
 No build step, no framework, no package install.